davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-10/matthew-10-22/matthew-10-22-kjv.md

   - "Luke 6:22 KJV"
   - "Mark 13:13 KJV"
 King James Version of: "Matthew 10:22"
-quote: "And ye shall be hated of all *men* for my name's sake: but he that endureth to the end shall be saved."
+verse: "And ye shall be hated of all *men* for my name's sake: but he that endureth to the end shall be saved."
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---